 Last, but certainly not least, family caregivers provide comprehensive support systems for seniors.
 They are advocates who often help research long-term care solutions, resources, and benefits, communicate with health care providers, respond to emergencies, create and update care plans, and make difficult care decisions regarding their loved ones’ health and finances.
-Family caregivers are also a vital source of social and emotional support.
-While these tasks do not fall into a neat category, they are necessary for coordinating a senior’s care and require a great deal of time, patience and determination.
+Family caregivers are also a vital source of social interaction and emotional support.
+While these tasks do not fall into a neat category, they are necessary for delivering quality care and require a great deal of time, patience and determination.

 The Growing Importance of Family Caregivers

 Since 2015, the number of Americans providing care for family members and friends has increased by 7.6 million.
 To understand this increase in adult children, spouses and even young people caring for family members who are elderly, disabled or chronically ill, we must first look at the shifting demographics in the United States and consider the costs of elder care services.

 According to a report published by the Population Reference Bureau, the number of adults ages 65 and older is projected to nearly double from 52 million in 2018 to 95 million in 2060.
 This rapid growth of the older adult population is primarily driven by aging baby boomers, a generation born between 1946 and 1964.

 In addition to this unprecedented growth in the senior population, life expectancy in the U.S. increased from 68 years in 1950 to 78.8 years in 2019.
 While this may seem like good news, these two trends mean that the country is facing what has been coined the “silver tsunami”—a metaphorical tidal wave of older Americans who are living longer and therefore more likely to develop age-related conditions like Alzheimer’s disease and other forms of dementia, heart disease, cancer and Parkinson’s disease.
 As a result, the demand for long-term care services and supports is expected to surge as well.